skrey/yellow-extensions/source/search/README.md

 ## How to fine-tune a search

 If you don't want to search trough the entire website, you can use different filters to fine-tune search results.
 The `author:` filter finds pages by a specific author.
 The `language:` filter finds pages in a specific language.
 The `tag:` filter finds pages with a specific tag.
-With the `folder:` filter you search only in a specific folder.
+The `folder:` filter finds pages in a specific folder.
+Once you're logged in with your user account, you can search with the `status:` filter for [hidden pages](https://github.com/datenstrom/yellow-extensions/tree/master/source/core).

 ## Examples